ArtCentrics

 Current Status/Plans

-Download the March Evening Sky Map (PDF) from skymaps.com here.
+• Download the September Evening Sky Map (PDF) from skymaps.com here.
+(Note the back has some good targets for the month)

 Picketpost Trailhead is just outside of Superior (the turn before the Boyce Thompson Arboretum) on US 60.
 Just past mile marker 221 There is a sign indicating the picketpost trailhead where you turn off onto a dirt road heading south (Uno Trail).
 After about a mile the road comes to a "T" where it intercepts E. Saddleridge Trail road.
 Turn East (Left) onto Saddleridge road and follow this road to the Trailhead parking lot.
 Generally, the Observers will park in the West side of the parking lot while the images will park in the North side of the parking lot; This is so the observers don't upset the imagers with their lasers, or when they leave the parking lot.
 There are bathrooms there, but no running water.